By Eddie aka MuscleTalk Pro-Member theiOpener

 - Carbs are not the enemy; use them to suit your needs.
 Generally best times to hammer carbs are breakfast and before and after training.
 Use slow carbs for the majority of your intake

 - Eat clean and eat big to get big.
 If you want to be 14 stone and you are currently 13 stone, then eat like a 14 stone man.
-You might want to read more about what clean eating is.
+You might want to read more about clean eating for bodybuilding.

 - Fat doesn’t make you fat, let us get that straight.
 Your body needs certain essential fats to function, without these you will die!